Demi Lovato ‘Devastated’ After Friend Dies From Drug Overdose

 The star then pleaded with her millions of followers, adding, “If you or someone you know is struggling please know it’s okay to ask for help.”

-Lovato herself has had a very public battle with addiction and suffered a scary overdose in July 2018 that saw her in the hospital for two weeks.
+Demi herself has had a very public battle with addiction and suffered a scary overdose in July 2018 that saw her in the hospital for two weeks.
 After leaving the hospital, she checked herself into a rehab facility.

-The “Skyscraper” singer has been very candid about her battles in the hopes of helping other battling the same disease.
+The “Skyscraper” singer has been very candid about her battles in the hopes of helping others with the same disease.
 She told fans following her hospitalization that she was focused on getting better and would be “fighting” to maintain her sobriety.

 “The love you have all shown me will never be forgotten and I look forward to the day where I can say I came out on the other side,” Demi wrote in a message to her fans at the time, per E!
 News.
 “I will keep fighting.”